fedimint/fedimint/docs/database.md

 Since introducing a database breaking change is easy (just modifying a struct), tests have been introduced to catch DB breaking changes. `just prepare_db_migration_snapshots` will prepare a database backup of dummy data for a module. `test_migrations` will try to read from this database backup.
 If the structure of the data has changed and the backup cannot be reading, this test will fail.

-There are sometimes when making a DB breaking change (not backwards compatible) is intentional.
+There are some times when making a DB breaking change (not backwards compatible) is intentional.
 In that case, to fix the migration tests, `just prepare_db_migration_snapshot` needs to be updated to reflect the new structure of the data.
 Then, the db/ folder at the root of the repository needs to be deleted.
 Then `just prepare_db_migration_snapshot` can be run to re-generate the database backup. `test_migrations` will need to be updated to read the newly added/modified data.